 Using the dataset manipulator, we can augment the data of our datasets.
 Depending on our needs, we can generate additional images from our data using different operations.
 For the purposes of this tutorial, you will use each of them.

-Set the format of the output files to
+Set the output file format to

 PNG and enter the name